Tomas-Kaiser/docker_tutorial/README.md

 `usermod -s /bin/bash john` to use bash instead of sh when openning a new terminal `cat /etc/shadow` to see encripted paswords
 `adduser` is a newer command for adding a new user with interactive question to get more information but in docker we use useradd instead to run the additional information under the hood.

+#### Managing Groups

+`groupadd`
+`groupmod`
+`groupdel`

+`groupadd developers` to have a group for developers with the same kind of permission `cat /etc/group` to see all groups

+Each user has one primary group and zero or more suplimentery groups.
+Primary group is automatically created when we create a new user with the same name.

+`usermod -G developers john` to add john into developers group `usermod -G developers,artist john` to add john into multiple groups `groups john` to see in which groups is john